 Is it a bad indicator if these specifications have “lower values”?
 Not necessarily!
 Again it all boils down on your personal goals and preference.

-There are a lot of scuba diving cameras available in the market and another important consideration is its ability to shoot in JPEG and in RAW.
+There are a lot of scuba diving cameras available on the market and another important consideration is their ability to shoot in JPEG and in RAW.

-While some people might be content in shooting in JPEG, you might want to consider having a camera shooting in RAW especially if you intend to post-process your work.
-To get the correct colors you will have to use softwares like Photoshop or Lightroom to enhance your image.
+While some people might be content with shooting in JPEG, you might want to consider having a camera shooting in RAW especially if you intend to post-process your work.
+To get the correct colors you will have to use software like Photoshop or Lightroom to enhance your image.